 Frame loss-represents simultaneous antenna fades on all attached receivers.

-If the RF link is performing optimally, frame losses per flight should be less than 20.
+If the RF link is performing optimally, frame losses per flight should be less than 20 in a five minute flight.
 A hold occurs when 45 consecutive frame losses occur.
 This takes about one second.
-If a hold occurs during a flight, it's important to evaluate the system, moving the antennas to different locations and or checking to be sure the transmitter and receivers are all working correctly.
+If a hold occurs during a flight, it's important to evaluate the system, moving the antennas to different locations and/or checking to be sure the transmitter and receivers are all working correctly.

-Note: A servo extension can be used to allow the Flight Log to be plugged in more conveniently.
-On some models, the Flight Log can be plugged in, attached and left on the model using double-sided tape.
-Mounting the Flight Log conveniently to the side frame is common with helicopters.
+Note: The Flight Log can be plugged in, attached and left in the model using double-sided tape.
+Mounting the Flight Log conveniently inside the fusalage is recommended.